-Depending on their life history, culture, personal beliefs, identities, and ways of coping, people might use many different terms to talk about these experiences.
-They may have very different explanations for their experiences (for example, spiritual, cultural, psychological, trauma-related, neurological, or a combination of things), and if they think of their experiences as medical in nature, might associate them with a range of different diagnoses (for example, schizophrenia, dissociative disorder, post-traumatic stress disorder, mood disorder, or epilepsy).
+Depending on their life history, culture, and personal beliefs, people might use many different terms to talk about these experiences.
+They may have different explanations for their experiences, and if they think of their experiences as medical in nature, might connect them to a range of different conditions.
 Some people might find their experiences distressing, while others might not.
 We believe that people have the right to define their own experiences – and determine for themselves which strategies help them to live well with and make sense of these experiences.

 Why use such a broad definition of “hearing voices” for BC Hearing Voices Network support groups?
 We believe that although this definition encompasses a wide range of different experiences and explanations, it can still be helpful to connect with others who can relate to some aspect of what we are experiencing.
-We believe that although no strategy for coping with or understanding these experiences is universal, many strategies can be helpful even for people who define their experiences differently.
+We believe that although no strategy for living with these experiences is universal, many strategies can be helpful even for people who define their experiences differently.
 We also believe that different definitions of and explanations for these experiences can coexist, and often overlap with each other.
-Importantly, we recognize that these diverse experiences have something in common: the stigma associated with them, at least in Western culture.
+Importantly, we recognize that these diverse experiences have something in common: the stigma associated with them, at least in our own time and place.
 We value creating spaces where people are able to speak freely and without judgment about their experiences, although they may not be exactly the same as our own.
-Together, we aim to challenge the shame, isolation, and discrimination that many voice-hearers face.
+Together, we aim to end the shame, isolation, and discrimination around hearing voices.